sassoftware/viya4-deployment/docs/CONFIG-VARS.md

   ...
 ```

-**NOTE**: the `default` elements is always required .
-This will be the default server.
-Below is the list of parameters each element can contain.
+**NOTE**: Below is the list of parameters each database element can contain.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |